DT-is-not-available/circloO-patcher/README.md

 ### cirQOL wishlist

 - [ ] Make heart shaped levels draw correctly in the editor
-- [ ] Change outside of the level to be the same color as the background
+- [ ] Change outside of the level to be the same color as the background and draw a level border instead (so that you can see collectables and other things outside the level border)
-- [ ] Draw the level border (and draw the circle border since regardless of level shape the game auto loads things based on the circle shape)
+- [ ] Add UI ingame for setting gravity control mode and level shape, remove those hotkeys
+- [ ] Add a restitution option to the player
+- [ ] Add the option to make the player square
+- [ ] Add the 'make object use improved physics' option to all moving objects, not just the player
+- [ ] Make whether the collectable activates on touching an object a toggleable option
+- [ ] Add a position editor for rope offsets
+- [ ] Add a new 'no collision' connection (disables collision between the two objects connected)
+- [ ] Add a new 'weld objects' connection (similar to glue but not as rigid)
+- [ ] Add a property to every level editor object called a 'tag', which is visible on hover or when ALT is pressed
+- [ ] Add a menu to locate objects by tag